HarshilNaikk/blog/_posts/2022-04-18-Industries and Universities Apping Guide copy.md

 # LinkedIn #
 The first step is to build an Online presence.
 The most common and useful app is LinkedIn.
 Create a profile, add a professional picture, have a crisp Bio along with the relevent experiences and skills added to the appropriate sections.

 Once you have a decent profile set up (All the above things), start building up connections.
-The way I did it was to send connection requests to any and all student from your university, and to send a thoughtful connection request with a "Personalized Invite" to all the professors/professionals of interest to you.
+The way I did it was to send connection requests to any and all students from my university, and to send a thoughtful connection request with a "Personalized Invite" to all the professors/professionals of interest to me.
 During this time, engage with people whenever you can, on posts you find interesting (maybe commenting on them, or messaging people directly to just talk about their work/research).
 It will help in complimenting your online presence.

 Once you have around 500 connections, you are good to go.